-- 16.2 issues of particular commercial sensitivity; - 16.3 issues solely for the consideration of the Trustees of the University; and - 16.4 matters pertaining to specific individuals, such as honorary degrees and decisions on appointments, promotions, and other matters concerning the personal position of members of the staff of the University; and the admission of individuals and their academic assessment and personal affairs. - 17.
-The list above is not exhaustive and there may be occasion on which matters falling outside those categories listed above need to be treated as 'confidential'.
-If this occurs, the expectation would be to provide the explanation to Council. - 18.
-Under regulation 8(3) of Council Regulations 13 of 2002, authority is delegated to the Vice-Chancellor to determine into which category of business an item falls. - 19.
-Business that is designated 'confidential' may be discussed in person only with: - 19.1 other members of Council; - 19.2 members of, and senior officers in attendance at, the Committee(s) that have previously considered the issue; - 19.3 senior officers in attendance at Council (see paragraph 11); - senior officers in receipt of Council papers as identified in Annex A (including those appointed temporarily to such posts) (see paragraph 32); and - 19.5 where the business is unreserved, the student observers and the representative of the early career research staff at Council. - 20.
+- 18.1 other members of Council; - 18.2 members of, and senior officers in attendance at, the Committee(s) that have previously considered the issue: - 18.3 senior officers in attendance at Council (see paragraph 11); - senior officers in receipt of Council papers as identified in Annex A (including those appointed temporarily to such posts) (see paragraph 32); and - where the business is unreserved, the student observers and the representative of the early career research staff at Council. - 19.
 In exceptional circumstances, a Council member may desire to discuss confidential issues with a person outside the groups in paragraph 19.
-In such a case, approval must be sought, with reasons, and obtained from the Registrar in advance of the discussion taking place. - 21.
+In such a case, approval must be sought, with reasons, and obtained from the Registrar in advance of the discussion taking place. - 20.
 Notwithstanding paragraphs 19 and 20, a Council member may seek further information on an item from the officer specifically named in the paper as being the source of such information.
-The same designation of confidentiality will attach to the information provided as to the item on the agenda. - 22.
+The same designation of confidentiality will attach to the information provided as to the item on the agenda. - 21.
 At its meeting, Council may alter either the designation of a paper, or its position within the agenda.
-For example, it may decide that a previously confidential paper should be designated as 'open'.
+For example, it may decide that a previously confidential paper should be designated as 'internal' or public'.
 If a change in designation is thought desirable following the Council meeting in which the item was considered, the Registrar has authority to approve such a change.